1h4a/pthy-source/README.md

 It's intended to draw images and video, but hey.
 It's open source.
 You can force it to render anything.

+**Development is currently on hold.
+I don't have the resources and have other projects.**

 **Installation:**

   Public release: